 A narrow lane from Minffordd leads to a small parking area amongst oak trees on the west side of the wide and sandy Afon Dwyryd estuary.
 Access to the shore at Abergafren (above) is down a short, rough track.
 Signs warn that swimming is dangerous due to currents.

 Directions : From the A497 in the village of Minffordd, take the turning initially signposted for Portmeirion.
-Instead of then turning right for Portmeirion, continue straight along the narrow lane to a parking area at the very end.
+Continue straight ahead along a narrow lane to a parking area at the very end.
+Minffordd rail station is about ½ mile away.

 Llandecwyn (Grid Ref : SH619383) is to the east, and the Afon Dwyryd is crossed by the combined rail and road bridge of Pont Briwet.
 The estuary is sandy on both sides and has dramatic views towards the Moelwyn mountains.
 Access is a public footpath which leads along the eastern side of the estuary.
 Some space for roadside parking is available, but take care not to cause obstruction.
 Llandecwyn rail station is just 100 yards away.